What the study found

-What the researchers tested: The researchers performed comprehensive fully three-dimensional numerical simulations of prominence formation that included the physics needed to describe all atmospheric layers of the Sun.
-They started with appropriate magnetic-field initial conditions and examined how prominences developed in the model.
+The researchers performed comprehensive fully three-dimensional numerical simulations of prominence formation.
+Their simulations included the physics needed to describe all atmospheric layers of the Sun.

 Key points

-- The prominence grew through plasma injections from the chromosphere and condensation of inflowing coronal plasma.
+- Prominences then built up through chromospheric plasma injections and condensation of inflowing coronal plasma.

 - The simulated prominence properties qualitatively matched observed prominences.

-- The authors say dynamics at and below the solar surface are important for prominence evolution.
+- The authors say dynamics at and below the solar surface are important for prominence formation and evolution.

 Disclosure